 Building on the strengths of the international business and finance faculties, we offer an international finance emphasis in the Ph.D. in Business Administration program.

-The International Finance program is housed within the International Business Department.
+The international finance program is housed within the Department of International Business.
 We are interested in equipping students who have strong interest in international finance to become leading scholars in this field.
 We encourage students to pursue research topics applying core finance concepts to the international arena.
 We also encourage interdisciplinary research with a focus on global finance.

-The International Finance area will be admitting students for the 2014-2015 academic year.
+The International Finance area will next admit students for the 2018-2019 academic year.

 International Finance: Program of Study

 Building on the strengths of the international business and the finance faculties, the international finance concentration incorporates doctoral courses in International Business and Finance areas as follows:

 Doctoral Seminars in International Business

 • Sociological and Political Perspectives of International Business

 • Advanced Topics in International Finance

 • Emerging Market/Sustainability